ingmar/nanobaro/README.md

 ## Hardware

 The hardware is very simple.
-It's a BMP180 chip connected with four wires to a SPI clock/data pair as well as ground and 5V on the Arduino.
-More information and photos can be found on [my related blog post](TODO: blog post url).
+It's a BMP180 chip connected with four wires to a I²C clock/data pair as well as ground and 5V on the Arduino.
+More information and photos can be found on [my related blog post](https://sdfjkl.org/blog/2017-08-09-nanobaro/).

 ## Arduino Nano Firmware

 Program `nanobar.ino` onto your Nano.
-You will need the **Wire** library included with the Arduino package as well as the [SFE_BMP180 library from Sparkfun](https://github.com/sparkfun/BMP180_Breakout).
+You will need the **Wire** (I²C) library included with the Arduino package as well as the [SFE_BMP180 library from Sparkfun](https://github.com/sparkfun/BMP180_Breakout).

+## Software

+There is no other software included.
+I'm using OpenCPN's dashboard plugin, with a separate dashboard containing only the **Barometric history** widget.
+You can either directly connect to the Nano's USB-serial device with OpenCPN, or via a NMEA multiplexer such as [kplex](http://www.stripydog.com/kplex/), which lets you easily make the data available to multiple devices on a wireless or wired network.